 The Mecklenburg County Park and Recreation Department relies heavily on volunteer youth sports coaches to help provide our participants with quality recreational experiences.
 By utilizing volunteer coaches we are able to minimize the overall cost of providing youth sports programs.
 Each year over 500 individuals dedicate time to mentoring, shaping and enhancing the lives of over 6,000 youth sports participants in Mecklenburg County.
 Anyone who is interested in volunteering as a head or assistant coach should contact their preferred recreation center to begin the application process. *All Youth Sports Coaches will receive a comprehensive background screening prior to being approved.
 Please review the information below to find out more about volunteering as a youth sports coach!

-Youth Sports Volunteer Coach - Information Sheet.pdf
+Youth Sports Volunteer Coach - Information Form.pdf

 Youth Sports Program Philosophy

 The three main goals for the youth sports programs are: